adadynamics/c4/README.md

 # c4 => a better c
 c4 is a c-like system language with modern features and better memory management philosophy.

-c4 is aimed to be easy to understand and with little or no hidden magic,but powerful enough.
+c4 is aimed to be easy to understand and with little or no hidden magic,but powerful enoughto do whatever the mighty programmer desires.

 simple and safer and as fast as c